-The graphs on the left show the corridors for the resultant contact forces between pedestrian model and GV, which are monitored only.
-The graphs on the right show the corridors for HC, T12 and AC, which should be met.
+The graphs on the left top show the corridors for the resultant contact forces between pedestrian model and GV, which are monitored only.
+The other graphs show the corridors for HC, T12 and AC, which should be met $^{16}$

 Note: The reference HIT values and corridors were derived from consistent simulations with pedestrian models which were listed in TB013 v1.5 (2016) in all four codes.
+The procedure with which the corridors were derived is described in Klug et al. (2019)